As of September 8, 2025, there are 1190 members of ISNBS.

 River is a nomad and has lived all over the world.
 Inspired by the impacts of climate change on their native coral reef in Okinawa Japan, River started their journey with climate communication and science by teaching SCUBA classes to children and families.
 With a Masters Degree from Miami University in Biology they are now working towards a climate positive future with Atmos Financial, a financial technology company working to disrupt the traditional banking system and utilize funds exclusively for climate-positive projects and investments.

-Kaitlin Rasmussen
+Seven Rasmussen

-Kaitlin Rasmussen (she/they) is a Seattle-based queer, non-binary astrophysicist and non-fiction author.
+Seven Rasmussen (she/they) is a Seattle-based queer, non-binary astrophysicist and non-fiction author.
 At their postdoc at University of Washington, they simulate next-generation telescopes to aid in the search for life on other planets.
 They are also writing a book on the Drake Equation with Princeton University Press.
-Kaitlin is on the ISNBS speaker list and can be contacted by event organizers and reporters about astrophysics, the search for life, and being out in STEM.
+Seven is on the ISNBS speaker list and can be contacted by event organizers and reporters about astrophysics, the search for life, and being out in STEM.

 Emerson M Lynch